emilybache/Hands-On-Approval-Testing-For-Developers-Materials/Configure-Approvals.Java/README.md

 Configuring Approvals.Java
 ==========================

 Firstly you should find the [website for Approvals](https://approvaltests.com/), which has some general information about this family of tools.
 Click on the 'Java' symbol to go to the [Approvals.Java homepage](https://github.com/approvals/approvaltests.java).
+Take a look at the README file (scroll down past the information about the project sourcecode).

 ## Adding the dependency to Approvals.Java